ricardodeazambuja/matplotlib2opencv/README.md

 # matplotlib2opencv
-Overlay on OpenCV images what you created with Matplotlib
+Overlay on OpenCV images what you've created with Matplotlib!
+### So far I've implemented only the text overlay...